googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 the following paragraph and note:_

 The item variation store includes an offset to a variation region list and an array of offsets to item variation data subtables.
+A NULL offset in the array indicates that there is no item variation data subtable for that index into the array.

 NOTE: Indices into the itemVariationDataOffsets array are stored in parent tables as delta-set “outer” indices with each such index having a corresponding “inner” index.
-If the outer index points to a NULL offset, then any inner index will be invalid.
-The itemVariationDataOffsets array should not include any NULL offsets.
+If the outer index points to a NULL offset, then any inner index will be invalid and can be ignored: items associated with this index do not have any variation.

 _In 7.2.3.4, in the table for the ItemVariationData subtable structure, replace the field name "shortDeltaCount" with "wordDeltaCount", and replace the